wacncontent/CustomizeTool/removeCommentOutput/articles/cloud-services/cloud-services-dotnet-get-started.md

 For general information about developing for the cloud, see [Building Real-World Cloud Apps with Azure](http://www.asp.net/aspnet/overview/developing-apps-with-windows-azure/building-real-world-cloud-apps-with-windows-azure/introduction).

-For a video introduction to Azure Storage best practices and patterns, see [Windows Azure Storage – What's New, Best Practices and Patterns](http://channel9.msdn.com/Events/Build/2014/3-628).
+For a video introduction to Azure Storage best practices and patterns, see [Windows Azure Storage â What's New, Best Practices and Patterns](http://channel9.msdn.com/Events/Build/2014/3-628).

 For more information, see the following resources: